 The relevant parts of the Gürtel are marked on the map below, with events typically going on at venues across that zone.

-Subway: Josefstädter Straße station sits in the middle of the Gürtel Nightwalk area, and the ends are marked by two other stations: Alser Straße and Thaliastraße.
+Subway: most locations cluster around the Josefstädter Straße station, which effectively marks the middle of the Gürtel Nightwalk area; two other stations (Alser Straße and Thaliastraße) mark the ends.
 All are on the U6 line (the “Stadtbahn” that follows the course of the Gürtel for much of its route).

 Incidentally, the first two stations mentioned still have the original buildings designed by iconic architect Otto Wagner.

 Tram: if you’re coming from the centre, just jump on a tram to the Gürtel with your public transport ticket.
-Take the 43 from Schottentor to Alser Straße, the 44 from Schottentor to Hernalser Gürtel, the 2 from along the Ring to Josefstädter Straße, or the 46 from Ring/Volkstheater to Thaliastraße.
+Take the 44 from Schottentor to Hernalser Gürtel, the 2 from various stops along the Ring to Josefstädter Straße, or the 46 from Ring/Volkstheater to Thaliastraße.

-Address: Usually on the Gürtel between Alser Straße and Thaliastraße (in the 16th and 17th districts)
+Address: Lerchenfelder Gürtel und Hernalser Gürtel between Alser Straße and Thaliastraße in the 16th and 17th districts